 Jupiter and ‘Jackie’ have an amazing relationship straight away, and he vows to never lose her.

 What I liked

-Thats all really, i just felt like it was a bit too plain?
+That’s all really, I just felt like it was a bit too plain?
 Does that make sense?
 I wanted some big words, more dialogue.
-Gary D Schmidt’s writing style is very different to what i usually read and I dont majorly dislike it.
+Gary D Schmidt’s writing style is very different from what I usually read and I don’t majorly dislike it.

 Thank you for reading this review…

 If you have read this book I would love to hear your views on it too.